-For example, a politician has a constituency to serve, so they are far more likely to care about how your condition affects their constituents than about the US or global statistics.
-For this reason, you will need to find out as much as you can about your condition in the context of your state or community.
+For example, a politician has a constituency to serve, so they are far more likely to care about how your condition affects their constituents than about global or European statistics.
+For this reason, you will need to find out as much as you can about your condition in the context of your country or community.